-There is a growing interest in whether or not African civets can be good pets, in this article we will explore the African civet, the habitat, behavior, diet, and interesting facts about the African Civet.
+There is a growing interest in whether or not African civets can be good pets, in this article we will explore the African civet, its habitat, behavior, diet, and interesting facts about the African Civet.
 This article will also identify the suitability of the African Civet Cat as a pet.

 WHAT IS A CIVET

-The term civet can mean differently depending on the industry you find yourself in: in music civet is an American punk band in California, in economics civet represents the 6 countries of emerging markets while in the perfume industry, civet also known as civet musk refers to the secretion from the anal gland of animals in the Viverridae species
+The term civet can mean differently depending on the industry you find yourself in: in music civet is an American punk band in California, in economics civet represents the 6 countries of emerging markets while in the perfume industry, civet is also known as civet musk refers to the secretion from the anal gland of animals in the Viverridae species

-A civet in this article refers to a slender mammal mostly found around the tropical sub-Saharan African countries and certain parts of Asia.
+A civet in this article refers to a slender mammal mostly found around tropical sub-Saharan African countries and certain parts of Asia.
 These animals are mostly nocturnal, in that they possess tapetum lucidum which enables them to see at night.

 There are many species of civet including the African civet(Civettictis Civetta), African palm civet (Nandinia Binotata), masked palm civets, and Asian palm civets